-Other must-visit stops include Café Demeter (best baked goods on the island), The Market Chef (creative and delicious sandwiches to go), and Salty Fox Coffee (which was closed when we were there but has a cool porch with a harbor view!)
+Other must-visit stops include Café Demeter (best baked goods on the island), The Market Chef (creative and delicious sandwiches to go), and Salty Fox Coffee (which was closed when we were there but has a cool porch with a harbor view!).

 2. Look for whales at Lime Kiln Point State Park

-Lime Kiln Pote State Park on the west side of the island is nicknamed “Whale Watch State Park” and is reported to be one of the best places in the world to watch majestic Orca whales spout, breech, and otherwise frolic just offshore.
+Lime Kiln Point State Park on the west side of the island is nicknamed “Whale Watch State Park” and is reported to be one of the best places in the world to watch majestic Orca whales spout, breech, and otherwise frolic just offshore.

 That’s because its a favored place to gorge on Chinook salmon during the summer salmon run.
 The park butts up to the Haro Straight, one of the deepest channels around.

-A park ranger told me it’s easier for whales to feed here as they can trap the salmon against the sheet steep cliffs.
+A park ranger told me it’s easier for whales to feed here as they can trap the salmon against the sheer steep cliffs.
 There’s a lovely historic lighthouse you can tour here as well.

 I regret to say I saw no whales during three visits to Lime Kiln during our week on San Juan Island but several people I encountered before and after did.